 Therapists are bound by confidentiality, meaning that they cannot share your private information with anybody without your consent.
 With that being said there are a few exceptions to this rule: If the client is a risk to themselves or others, if there is a court order to release information or if there is suspicion that there is a child or elder at risk of abuse.
 These will always be discussed with the therapist in the first session and you will be required to sign a consent form.

 Therapists often offer a consultation for about 15 minutes as a way for both the potential client and therapist can have a conversation to determine if it would be a good fit for both.
 The therapist will want to get a general idea of what brings you to therapy and let you know about themselves and their experience and how they can help you.
 This is also a great opportunity to ask any questions you might have.
 Here are some questions to ask during your consult:

 Some people will have a few consults with different therapists until they find someone they feel is a good fit.
 You do not have to schedule a session during the consultation.

 Depending on the issues and people involved therapy can be carried out individually, as a couple or in a group.

-Sessions are generally 50 minutes long (this varies) and in general it is once a week, but dependent on overall goals and is worked out with the therapist some people go bi-weekly, monthly, or whenever they feel they need it.
+Sessions are generally 50 minutes long (this varies) and in general it is once a week dependening on overall goals and this can be worked out with the therapist.
+Some people go weekly, bi-weekly, monthly, or whenever they feel they need it.

 The amount of therapy sessions greatly depends on the issues that are being discussed, the type of treatment being used and what the client wants.
 Some people may find their goals are achieved in a few sessions, some people go for years.